Affiliate links on Android Authority may earn us a commission. Learn more.

 How much is YouTube TV on Roku?

-YouTube TV is so far available only in the US, with a base package costing at least $64.99 per month after a free trial.
+The base package for YouTube TV costs $72.99 per month after a free trial.
 That does include over a hundred channels, unlimited DVR recording, and up to six user profiles.
+Google may sometimes offer discounts.

 Read more: Your guide to all the YouTube services